-The championship round is set, and now it is up to the fans to determine who should win the Off the Block/Springbak, Inc. National Player of the Month.
+The six finalists for the championship round is set, and now it is up to the fans to determine who should be the Off the Block/Springbak, Inc. National Player of the Month.

 The Off the Block/Springbak, Inc. National Player of the Month recognizes the best individual performances from NCAA Division I-II men’s volleyball players during the month and gives volleyball fans from around the world the chance to determine who was the best player through online voting on the Off the Block website.

 This contest is a two-round event with finalists in the opening round being placed into one of five ballots based on their position.
 The five winners on the position ballots based on fan votes advanced to the championship round, along with the runner-up who received the most votes.

 Check out the championship round ballot below and cast your vote.
 Individuals can vote up to once per hour until the poll closes at 10 p.m.
 (CST) Saturday.